bnogaret/brackets-python-jedi/README.md

 [To have more information about Jedi](http://jedi.jedidjah.ch/en/latest/)

-Jedi is directly included in the .zip.
+Python must be available in you Path.
+Jedi is bundled with the extension.

 Work in progress.
 You can try and give me feedback.